How we can help you

 Please provide us with as much notice as possible if you require any of these services, particularly alternative format materials.
 It may take up to eight weeks to provide the required formats depending on availability.

-- access to Room 325 in the Robertson Library (building 105) which contains specialised equipment and software
+- access to the library Equity Room which contains specialised equipment and software

 - library materials in alternative formats